Champagne R. Faivre

 Approach Respect du vivant, natural winemaking

-Vinification Stainless steel tanks, partially wood; full malo
+Vinification Enamel tanks, partially wood; full malo

 Dosage 0.5-1.6 g/l (Extra Brut to Brut Nature)